taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Humans have engaged in storytelling since the beginning of our history as a species, and every culture around the world has at its core a rich collection of stories.
 To this day, we create and share stories in countless formats.

 Stories help us remember and pass on complex information, gain perspective on difficult situations, and expand our capacity for empathy.
 The wide-spread success of stories as effective tools for good communication, powerful connection, and deep insight lead many to suspect a fundamental connection between storytelling and the evolution and development of human brains [2-24].
-Humans are very social beings, and stories demonstrate enormous power when it comes to coordinating human ideas and actions.
+Humans are very social beings, and stories demonstrate an incredible power when it comes to coordinating human ideas and actions.

 For instance, the Golden Age of Science Fiction (1930s to 1960s) [25] had an enormous influence on current research programmes and engineering goals.
 Many adults who currently work on space exploration, robotics, or brain-computer interfaces grew up in a culture fascinated by the fictional stories of authors like Issac Asimov and Arthur C. Clark.
 The science fiction genre thus expands the toolkit of storytelling to include simulations of incredible futures, as a way to grapple with the knowledge that there are things we don't even know we don't know, and to imagine how we might face it.